René-Pierre Azria: Personal life

-Azria holds an M.B.A. degree (magna cum laude) from École des Hautes Études Commerciales (France), a Bachelor of Mathematics from University of Paris-Jussieu and an International Management Degree from London Business School and the Stern Graduate School of New York University.
+Azria holds an MBA. degree from École des Hautes Études Commerciales (France), a Bachelor of Mathematics from University of Paris-Jussieu and an International Management Degree from London Business School and the Stern Graduate School of New York University.

 In 1993, he married fiction writer Maria Alexis Winter.

 Business

-René-Pierre Azria has been Managing Director of the Blackstone-Indosuez joint-venture and President of Financière Indosuez Inc. in New York City.
+René-Pierre Azria has been a Managing Director of the Blackstone-Indosuez joint-venture and President of Financière Indosuez Inc. in New York City.

 He joined N M Rothschild & Sons worldwide (head of the Technology Media Telecom practice of Rothschild in the United States) in 1996 as Global Partner.
 During this time, he supervised the takeover of Luxxotica on Oakley.

 Since 2008, Azria is the founder and CEO of the United States advisory firm Tegris LLC, a private investment bank.